|Alma Mater:||University of Illinois|

 The 2015-16 Billiken women compiled the highest grade point average (3.685) among the University’s 18 intercollegiate athletics teams, a feat accomplished by SLU women’s tennis in six consecutive years (2006-07 through 2011-12).
 Since Zych became head coach, 13 players have combined to earn A-10 All-Academic honors and/or the Conference USA Academic Medal a total of 21 times.

-The six-player A-10 All-Academic team has included at least one SLU student-athlete in 10 of the University’s 12 years as a league member, including each of the past nine seasons.
+The six-player A-10 All-Academic team has included at least one SLU student-athlete in 10 of the University’s 13 years as a league member, including nine of the past 10 seasons.
 Cervin and the Tchakarova sisters were selected All-Academic in 2017, giving the Billikens three honorees for the first time.
 SLU has been named an All-Academic team by the Intercollegiate Tennis Association in each of the past seven years, and Billiken student-athletes have combined to earn ITA Scholar-Athlete recognition 33 times during that period.
 Zych also has seen his players garner five CoSIDA Academic All-District selections.

-The men’s team also has enjoyed resurgence.
-Most recently, the Billikens took eventual league champion VCU to the wire in the 2017 A-10 Championship quarterfinals before being edged 4-3.
+On the men’s side, the 2017 Billikens took eventual league champion VCU to the wire in the A-10 Championship quarterfinals before being edged 4-3.

 Between 2008 and 2010, the Billikens posted three successive winning records for the first time ever and three consecutive double-digit victory totals for the second time in program history.
 The 2009 team was 14-7, tying for the program’s fourth-highest win total, and placed fourth at the A-10 Championship, Saint Louis’ best finish since joining the conference.
 Also in 2009, SLU tallied its best-ever regular-season winning percentage (13-5, .722).
 The Bills turned in solid fifth-place efforts in 2008 (with a No. 10 seeding) and 2010.